This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When flipping through your favorite seed catalog, you’ll probably notice descriptions like ‘heirloom’ (or sometimes ‘heritage’), ‘open-pollinated’, and ‘hybrid’.
 Understanding the different types of seeds will help you pick the right tomato varieties for your garden.

 - Hybrid – Hybrid seeds are the result of controlled pollination where the pollen of two varieties or species are crossed by plant breeders.
-These are often listed as ‘F1’ varieties in seed catalogs.
-Generally, the seed of hybrids cannot be saved as they won’t come ‘true to type’.
+These are listed as ‘F1’ varieties in seed catalogs.
+The seed of hybrids aren’t saved as they won’t usually come ‘true to type’.
 So, why grow hybrids?
 Most hybrids offer improved traits, like disease resistance, vigor, higher yields, earlier harvest, and uniform ripening.
-Sun Gold is a very popular heirloom tomato with golden, cherry-sized fruits.
+Sun Gold is a popular heirloom tomato with golden, cherry-sized fruits.

 Now that we’ve gotten some background on the types of tomatoes seeds, it’s time to crack open those seed catalogs.
 Be prepared to encounter dozens, if not hundreds, of tempting varieties.
 To learn more about the many awesome tomato varieties available to grow in your garden, check out Epic Tomatoes, the award-winning book by Craig LeHoullier.